Scar (The Lion King): Video games

 The character appears in the 1994 video game The Lion King.
 According to AllGame, Scar appears towards the end of video game as Simba finally "must defeat his Uncle Scar" and "stop Scar and reclaim what is rightfully his."
 Scar plays a similar role in the video game The Lion King: Simba's Mighty Adventure (2000); Simba's climactic "battle with Scar concludes the first six levels of the game."
 According to IGN, the video game features the voices of the film's cast, including Jeremy Irons as Scar.
 Scar, voiced by James Horan, appears as a non-player character in Disney's Extreme Skate Adventure (2003) and Kingdom Hearts II as a villain who ultimately transforms into a Heartless as a result of the character's own "hatred and jealousy."
 Scar is a payable character to unlock for a limited time in Disney Magic Kingdoms.

 Cameos

-Scar makes a brief cameo in Disney's animated feature film Hercules (1997) in the form of a limp lion skin coat worn by Hercules, parodying the Nemean lion.
-This is also likely a reference to Zazu's remark (in the first film) that Scar would "make a very handsome throw rug."
+Scar makes a brief cameo in Disney's later film Hercules in the form of a limp lion-skin coat worn by Hercules, parodying the Nemean lion.
+This is also likely a reference to Zazu's remark in the first film that Scar would "make a very handsome throw rug."
 Scar's supervising animator Andreas Deja also served as the supervising animator of Hercules.

+Like other The Lion King characters, Scar has several appearances in the television series House of Mouse, as one of the guests in the titular club.

+In The Simpsons short Plusaversary, Scar appears as one of the attendees at the party in Moe's Tavern.
+In another The Simpsons short, Welcome to the Club, Scar appears along with other Disney villains trying to convince Lisa Simpson how fun it is to be a villain.

+Scar is one of the several Walt Disney Animation Studios characters that appears in the short film Once Upon a Studio, being voiced again by Jeremy Irons.